entwanne/article_pythonic_code/zen-of-python.md

 >>> a + 1
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-TypeError: Can't convert 'int' object to str implicitly
+TypeError: Can´t convert 'int' object to str implicitly
 >>> int(a) + 1
 6
 >>> a + str(1)